Skip to main content

 Human History

-Rago National Park was established in 1971 to protect one of Norway's most dramatic mountain landscapes.
-The area has a rich Sami cultural heritage, with evidence of their presence dating back centuries.
+Rago National Park was established in 1971 to protect one of Norway’s most dramatic mountain landscapes.
+[1] The area has a rich Sami cultural heritage, with evidence of their presence dating back centuries.
 The Sami people traditionally used these lands for reindeer herding, and some still maintain this practice today.
-The park's name comes from the Sami word 'Ráhkko,' which refers to the distinctive mountain formations in the area.
-Throughout history, the region served as an important trading route between Norway and Sweden, with ancient paths still visible in parts of the park.
+The park’s name comes from the Sami word Rákkok, which refers to the difficult and impassable character of the mountain terrain.
+[1] Throughout history, the region served as a transit zone between Norway and Sweden, with ancient paths through the border mountains.

 Park History